TrelisResearch/arc-agi-2025/llm-python/README.md

   - **Other endpoints**: Uses `top_k=50` and `top_p=0.9` defaults
 - **Optimized File I/O**: 30-second timeout for file operations with detailed error logging for debugging
 - **Independent Multiple Runs**: Each repeated run is completely isolated with no shared state - results loaded from files for aggregation
-- **Robust State Management**: Explicit garbage collection and cleanup between runs prevents state spillover
+- **Robust State Management**: Explicit garbage collection and thread-safe cleanup between runs prevents state spillover and race conditions

 **When to use:**
 - For comprehensive evaluation with statistical rigor